-While ACH transfers are safe, the biggest concern is that ACH transfers into your bank account can be reversed.
-However, this is rare as most banks strictly regulate reversals.
-If this does happen to you, it’s likely that a mistake has happened or there has been a case of fraud.
+While they are safe, the biggest concern is that ACH transfers into your bank account can be reversed.
+But this is rare as most banks strictly regulate reversals.
+If this happens to you, it’s likely that a mistake has occurred or there has been a case of fraud.

 Wire transfers are also a generally safe way to send and receive money.
-The only main security issues associated with wire transfers are scam or fraud risks.
+The main security issues associated with wire transfers are scams or fraud.
 Because funds are available for withdrawal almost immediately after they’ve been wired, it’s impossible for transfers to be reversed.
 This poses less of a threat if you are receiving money via wire transfer.
 However, if you’re sending money via wire transfer, it’s important you verify who you are sending the money to.

 An important factor to consider before you plan on transferring money is how long it will take to deposit.
-Timeframes can vary depending on whether you are using an ACH transfer or wire transfer.
+Time frames can vary depending on whether you are using an ACH transfer or a wire transfer.

-ACH transfers can take anywhere from 2 to 5 business days to deposit.
-This timeframe is due to multiple parties involved in processing the transfer, including the bank, ACH, and Federal Reserve.
-However, ACH systems are rapidly moving towards same-day transfers.
+ACH transfers can take anywhere from two to five business days to deposit.
+This timeframe is because multiple parties are involved in processing the transfer, including the bank, ACH, and Federal Reserve.
+However, ACH systems are rapidly moving toward same-day transfers.
 You should expect to see faster transaction times in the future.